demystifyfp/demystifyfp/content/fsharp/series/fstweet/user-signup.md

       >=> page "user/signup.liquid" emptyUserSignupViewModel
 ```

-As the name indicates `emptyUserSignupViewModel` provide the default values for the view model.
+As the name indicates, `emptyUserSignupViewModel` provide the default values for the view model.

 The `Error` property in the `UserSignupViewModel` record type is to communicate an error with the view.

-The next step is creating a dotliquid template for the singup page.
+The next step is creating a dotliquid template for the signup page.

 ```html
 <!-- FsTweet.Web/views/user/signup.liquid -->